veader/advent_of_code/2017/AdventOfCode2017/AdventOfCode2017/Day 24/README.md

 _What is the strength of the strongest bridge you can make_ with the components you have available?

 Your puzzle answer was `1695`.

+---

+### Part Two

+The bridge you've built isn't long enough; you can't jump the rest of the way.

+In the example above, there are two longest bridges:

+- `0/2--2/2--2/3--3/4`
+- `0/2--2/2--2/3--3/5`

+Of them, the one which uses the `3/5` component is stronger; its strength is `0+2 + 2+2 + 2+3 + 3+5 = 19`.

+_What is the strength of the longest bridge you can make?_ If you can make multiple bridges of the longest length, pick the _strongest_ one.

+Your puzzle answer was `1673`.